Adelapt98/py-binance-chain/README.rst

     pip install py-binance-chain

-If having issues with secp256k1 check the `Installation instructions for the sec256k1-py library <https://github.com/ludbb/secp256k1-py#installation>`_

 If using the production server there is no need to pass the environment variable.

 .. code:: python